pleabargain/EnglishHelpsYourCareer/english_in_use_personality_test.md

 #  Do you do just enough work to get by?

 #  Do you easily resist temptations?
+---

+#mermaid

-Ana: Do you easily resist temptations?
+- Q:Do you easily resist temptations?

-Bob: No. For me it is difficult to resist temptations.
+- A:No. For me it is difficult to resist temptations.

-Ana: Why is it hard for you to resist?
+- Q:Why is it hard for you to resist?

-Bob: Because if I want to do something then I just do it!
+- A:Because if I want to do something then I just do it!

+---

 #  Do you enjoy being reckless?